xiix0/scam/README.md

-Persons attempting to find a motive in this narrative will be prosecuted;
-persons attempting to find a moral in it will be banished; persons attempting to find a plot in it will be shot.
-By Order of the Author
-		-- Mark Twain, "The Adventures of Huckleberry Finn"
+Q:	How many hardware engineers does it take to change a light bulb?
+A:	None.
+We'll fix it in software.

+Q:	How many system programmers does it take to change a light bulb?
+A:	None.
+The application can work around it.

+Q:	How many software engineers does it take to change a light bulb?
+A:	None.
+We'll document it in the manual.

+Q:	How many tech writers does it take to change a light bulb?
+A:	None.
+The user can figure it out.